elixirToken/P2P-Payments-Demo/README.md

 12. Multiple payments with interest without mining.
 13. Single payment with mining and interest and an attempt to break holding using transferFrom.

 Use the console to view information as each scenario runs.
-Use the documentation to understand how to modify and create new scenarios.
-You can combine or alter as many scenarios as desired; the contracts will keep track of all loans and relevant information.
+Use the lending and crowdfunding documentation to understand how to modify and create new scenarios.
+You can combine or alter as many scenarios as desired; the contracts will keep track of all relevant information.